Ongoing Research

 "Regime shifts and the last mile of disinflation", with Daniel Gros.
 VoxEU, 13 dec 2023.

 "Interest rates: the ugly dilemma facing Europe’s central banks – and why it’s a mistake to cut too soon", with Daniel Gros.
-The Conversation,
+The Conversation, 14 may 2024.

 "Inflation has affected the UK, US and Europe differently – here’s what this means for interest rates", with Daniel Gros.
 The Conversation, 29 nov 2023.